Flare Up Soothing Tea

 In addition to its anti-inflammatory properties, coconut milk also contains vitamins and minerals that can help support digestive health.

-Did you know honey can help relieve acid reflux symptoms?
+Did you know honey can help relieve heartburn symptoms?
 This sweet nectar contains enzymes that can help break down food in the digestive tract, reducing the amount of acid produced by the stomach.

 Honey also has antibacterial properties, which can help protect the digestive tract from harmful bacteria.